Andhra Mahabharatam: Nannaya — the Adi Kavi (the first poet)

 Raja Rajanarendra commissioning Nannaya Battaraka to render Mahabharatha into Telugu.

-Nannayabhatta (1022–1063 CE – also referred to as Nannaya), started to translate the Sanskrit Mahabharata into Telugu on the request of the East Chalukya king Rajaraja Narendra.
-This marks the beginning of Telugu literature, which has yet been uncovered.
-This work has been interpreted in the Champu style and emotes such simplicity and polishing and of such high literary excellence, that several scholars do not dismiss the possibility of the existence of literary works in Telugu during the pre-Nannaya period.
+Nannayabhatta (1022–1063 CE – also referred to as Nannaya) started to translate the Sanskrit Mahabharata into Telugu at the request of the East Chalukya king Rajaraja Narendra.
+This marks the beginning of Telugu literature, which has yet to be uncovered.
+This work has been interpreted in the Champu style and emotes simplicity and polishing of such high literary excellence that several scholars do not dismiss the possibility of the existence of literary works in Telugu during the pre-Nannaya period.

 Tikkana

-Tikkana (or Tikkana Somayaji) (1205–1288) was a 13th-century Telugu poet and minister of Nellore Chola ruler Manumasiddhi II.
-Born into a Telugu-speaking Niyogi Brahmin family.
-He was the second poet of the "Trinity of Poets (Kavi Trayam)" that translated Mahabharata into Telugu.
-Nannaya Bhattaraka, the first, translated two and a half chapters of Mahabharata.
-Tikkana translated the final 15 chapters, but did not undertake translating the half-finished Aranya Parvamu.
+Tikkana (or Tikkana Somayaji) (1205–1288) was a 13th-century Telugu poet and minister of the Nellore Chola ruler Manumasiddhi II.
+Born into a Telugu-speaking Niyogi Brahmin family, he was the second poet of the "Trinity of Poets (Kavi Trayam)" that translated the Mahabharata into Telugu.
+Nannaya Bhattaraka, the first, translated two and a half chapters of the Mahabharata.
+Tikkana translated the final 15 chapters but did not undertake translating the half-finished Aranya Parvamu.
 The Telugu people remained without this last translation for more than a century, until it was translated by Errana.